eslint/eslint/docs/rules/no-invalid-regexp.md

-# Disallow Invalid Regular Expressions
+# Disallow Invalid Regular Expressions (no-invalid-regexp)

 This rule validates string arguments passed to the `RegExp` constructor.